flageval-baai/FlagEval/mCLIPEval/README.md

     - on **specific** datasets, languages, tasks.

 3. Easy-to-build a evaluation framework **from scratch**
-    - including data download and preparation
+    - including download and preparation of datasets and models,
-    - model download and preparation
-    - evaluation on different setups
+    - evaluation with various configuration settings
-    - visualization of results.
+    - and visualization of the evaluation results.

 ## Quick tour